mlhartme/maven-dockerbuild-plugin/README.md

 ## Dockerbuilds

-A dockerbuild is a Maven artifact (more precisely: a jar artifact) containing a Dockerfile and optionally additional files used by the Dockerfile
+A dockerbuild is a Maven artifact (more precisely: a jar artifact) containing a Dockerfile.
+In addition, you may add files used by the Dockerfile
 (for example configuration files you want to add to the image).
 Dockerbuilds are managed centrally in your favorite Maven repository.
-The idea is to have one dockerbuild for each setup or framework (e.g. tomcat-war or Spring boot) in your repository.
-To build an image for a Maven project
+The idea is to have one dockerbuild for each setup or framework you use in your repository, e.g. a tomcat-war Dockerbuild and a Spring boot dockerbuild.
-(or a module in a multi-module build), you just select the appropriate dockerbuild from the repository.
+To build an image for a Maven project (or a module in a multi-module build), you just select the appropriate dockerbuild from the repository.
 The plugin resolves it (i.e. downloads the jar to the local repository - if necessary), unpacks it into the build context directory, adds necessary artifacts, and runs the Docker daemon on it.

 ## Setup

-Prerequisite: A Docker installed, accessible for the current user.
+Prerequisite: Docker installed, accessible for the current user.
 That's the easiest way.
 Technically, it's enough to just have the Docker daemon running and accessible for the current user.

 You'll typically add a snippet like this